Data privacy standard

 - if personal data is needed to make decisions about a data subject but is inaccurate, such personal data is erased, rectified or supplemented (having regard to the processing purpose).

 Sensitive information is a type of personal data that is of a particularly private nature and includes (among other things) personal data about a person's race, ethnic origins, trade union membership and health and biometric information, as well as criminal record information.
 We must ensure that sensitive information is processed only when necessary and only if:

 - required in order to comply with our legal obligations,

-- is expressly permitted under local data privacy laws and the relevant personal data originates in that jurisdiction; or
+- is expressly permitted under local data privacy laws or local labour laws and the relevant personal data originates in that jurisdiction; or

 - necessary to prevent or lessen a serious and imminent threat to the life, health or safety of any person.

 We protect disclosures of personal data (including but not limited to when it is transferred across national borders) as follows:

 - Disclosures outside the Rio Tinto Group: If we need to disclose personal data outside the Rio Tinto Group (for example, to an external service provider or to a third party who is authorised to receive the personal data), we must ensure that:

 - the disclosure is protected by contractual data privacy clauses approved by Ethics & Compliance or Rio Tinto Legal.
 This must include an assessment of whether any transfers across national borders comply with applicable data privacy laws;